top of page

 The Benefits of Group-Based NDIS Supports vs. 1:1 Support

-One of the most common questions families ask when choosing NDIS supports is simple: Should my child or family member access group-based supports, or is 1:1 support the better option?
+One of the most common questions families ask when choosing NDIS supports is simple: should my child or family member access group-based supports, or is 1:1 support the better option?
 The honest answer is that there is no one-size-fits-all approach.
-Both group-based NDIS supports and 1:1 support offer valuable benefits.
-The right choice depends on the individual, their goals, their confidence levels, and what stage they are at socially and emotionally.
-Understanding the diffe
+Both options offer real value.
+The right choice depends on the individual, their goals, their confidence levels, and where they are at socially and emotionally right now.
+Group-based NDIS supports Group-based supports are ideal fo

 Jul 9, 20253 min read